TechsCode-Team/InsaneAnnouncerWiki/overview/index.md

 <br>

 ## Contact
 You can communicate with our support team by joining our **[Discord](https://discord.gg/3JuHDm8)**.
-It is the only way we can give you support once you have verified your purchase.
+It is the only way we can give you support.
 <br>

 ## What can you find on the wiki?